obfuscatedgenerated/cg50-scripts/README.md

 ## The "min" directory

 The "min" directory contains the scripts in a minified form.
 This is useful if you want to use the scripts on a calculator with limited storage, at the expense of readability, ease of editing, and initial load time.
 All were minified using [dflook's python-minifier](https://github.com/dflook/python-minifier) on default settings plus rename globals.
 This is done automatically on push via GitHub Actions.

+## The "archive" directory

+The "archive" directory contains scripts in a CPython 3.6 form.
+These were converted to support MicroPython on the CG50 and are kept for reference.
+They will not work on the CG50, and will not be maintained.